Part II

 This practice brings the grand map of the Firmament into the intimate territory of your own being.

-It is an invitation to discover how the principles we’ve explored (the systemic intelligence of a network, the mirrored light of Indra’s Net, the non-local resonance of entanglement) are not “out there.”
+The principles we’ve explored—the systemic intelligence of a network, the mirrored light of Indra’s Net, the non-local resonance of entanglement—are not only “out there.”
+They are felt within your own energetic anatomy.

 Take a few quiet minutes.
 Let your breath settle.
 Let your awareness turn inward, easing out of analysis and into feeling.